“Alexa – put my music on in the kitchen.” You’re at home – and it no longer feels weird talking to a box on the counter.

-The sensors and beacons provide benefits particularly to agile workers.
+The sensors and beacons provide benefits particularly to remote employees.
 Thanks to the occupancy sensors, digital screens are able to display available space to view in real time.

 By combing this a workplace scheduling and booking system, employees can identify, choose and book the workspace they need online.

-For agile workers, this can mean their space is organized before they even come into the office.
+For remote employees, this can mean their space is organized before they even come into the office.